albertattard/java-boot-camp/docs/09-generics/03-methods.md

      }
    ```

 These two methods are not working with the list's content.
-These methods are simply returning the last element.
+These methods are simply returning the last element of the list if one exists.
 These two variations can be combined into one method using generics, as shown next.

 ```java
   private static <T> T last( final List<T> list ) {